nerissacooney/ulises.us/_posts/2017-08-17-evening-reading.md

 ---
 ![the obvious earth cover]({{site.baseurl}}/assets/img/obv-earth-post.jpg)

 Book launch for *The Obvious Earth*, an essay collection from Carville Annex Press in San Francisco.
-Join us for an evening of smooth sounds/sentences with Caren Beilin, Tristan Dahn and Nabil Kashyap.
+Join us for an evening of sounds/sentences with Caren Beilin, Tristan Dahn and Nabil Kashyap.
 Snacks are likely.
 Come!

 [Caren Beilin](http://www.noemipress.org/catalog/fiction/beilin/) is the author of the novel *The University of Pennsylvania* (Noemi Press) and a forthcoming book of nonfiction, *SPAIN* (Rescue Press).
 Her fiction has appeared in *McSweeney’s*, *Fence*, *the Offing* and elsewhere.
 She lives in Philadelphia.